PEXANE2/azure-docs.tr-tr/articles/network-watcher/network-watcher-security-group-view-powershell.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Ağ güvenlik gruplarının doğrulanmasını otomatik hale getirmeyi öğrenmek için ağ [İzleyicisi ile ağ güvenlik grupları (NSG) denetimini](network-watcher-nsg-auditing-powershell.md) ziyaret edin.
+Ağ Güvenlik Gruplarının doğrulanmasını otomatikleştirin öğrenmek için [Ağ İzleyicisi ile Denetim Ağı Güvenlik Grupları'nı (NSG)](network-watcher-nsg-auditing-powershell.md) ziyaret edin.